Udacity Review – Are These Advanced Technology Courses Worth It?

 Is Udacity Reliable?

-As far as customer support, Udacity offers a large help page, FAQ section, along with their Knowledge Community to get personalized answers to content questions.
-They also have a place to contact customer service directly, though no phone number or email is provided.
+Regarding customer support, Udacity provides extensive help pages, FAQ sections, and their Knowledge Community for personalized content assistance.
+They offer direct customer service contact, though no phone number or email is publicly listed.

 Udacity Help

-They also offer a 2-day refund on their Nanodegree resources, and you can cancel your subscription at any time.
-However, you cannot pause your subscription and come back at a later time with your progress saved.
-Be careful as well, to stop your subscription before deleting your account, else you will continue to be charged.
+They provide a 2-day refund window on Nanodegree resources, and you can cancel subscriptions anytime.
+However, you cannot pause subscriptions and return later with saved progress.
+Be careful to cancel subscriptions before deleting your account, or charges will continue.

 Get Started With Udacity Now GET STARTED